sugoiJS/core/README.md

 Sugoi core module contain ready to extend ORM Models of two types:

-##### 1. Connectable Model
+### 1. Connectable Model

-Models of this type have direct connection to the storage unit, most common usage for TCP connection
+Models of this type have direct connection to the storage unit, most common usage is for TCP connection.

-Example by @sugoi/mongodb package implementation:
+Example by the @sugoi/mongodb package implementation:

     import {Connection,ConnectableModel} from "@sugoi/core";